Methodology

 Comparable mission-infrastructure model precedents include ProPublica, OpenElections, Pol.is / The Computational Democracy Project, Bridgespan Group, and Results for America — foundation-funded public-interest infrastructure organizations sustained by grants and earned revenue rather than subscription SaaS.

 Methodology open-source commitment.
-The intervention catalog, cell-targeting framework, suppression rules, and measurement methodology are published under a permissive license alongside the code.
+The intervention catalog, group-targeting framework, suppression rules, and measurement methodology are published under a permissive license alongside the code.
 Defensibility comes from integration, delivery, and intelligence — not from closed-source IP.

 Quick reference — what to use when